 The ratio of the number of active members to the number of inactive members is important measure of the plan maturity.
 This ratio will typically decrease as the plan matures over time.
 As the ratio of active to inactive members decreases, larger increases in contribution rates (as a % of payroll) are typically required to amortize the same percentage increase in UAAL.
 The ratio of inactive AAL to total AAL is a similar measure of the plan maturity.
-As the percentage of the inactive member AAL increases, larger increases in contribution rates are typically required to amortize the same percentage increase in UAAL.
+As the percentage of the inactive member AAL increases, larger increases in contribution rates are typically required to amortize the same percentage increase the same percentage increases in uncrease the same percentage increases in contribution rates are typically required to amortize the same percentage increase in UAAL.
 As plans mature, the contribution volatility for these mature plans becomes more dependent on the investment returns than contribution amounts.